ims-systems-00/ims-kb/docs/intro.md

 Log in to the system using your **superadmin** login details and navigate to `Our iMS` from the `Sidebar` which is on the left side of the screen.

 After clicking on `Our iMS`, you will find 5 buttons on the drop-down that opens there.
-Click on `Business Units` then navigate to the `Create a function` tab to create your first business function.
+Click on `Business Units` then navigate to the `Create a function` tab to create your first business unit.

 Here you will find two drop-down menus - the first being `Access type` and the second is `Access policy`.

-**Access Type** defines the type of business function you are creating, of which there are `Internal` and `External` types.
+**Access Type** defines the type of business unit you are creating, of which there are `Internal` and `External` types.

-**Access Policy** allows you to pick what features the business function is granted access to.
+**Access Policy** allows you to pick what features the business unit is granted access to.

 For now, you can either choose between one of the two premade policies or create your own
-- iMS Business Function
+- iMS Business Unit
 - iMS Compliance Body

-Once you have successfully created your first business function, proceed to the next step.
+Once you have successfully created your first business unit, proceed to the next step.

 ## Create a User